Last Updated on July 19, 2023 by Igor Karni

-On the other hand, any of the lower cost gearless hub motor arrangement may be simpler and therefore cheaper to buy.
+On the other hand, any of the lower-cost gearless hub motor arrangements may be simpler and therefore cheaper to buy.
 But it will prove to be much less efficient.
 They tend to restrict range and performance, plus contribute to the wear and tear on the battery recharge lifespan.

 Other e-bike costs to consider